sdiehl/wiwinwlh/tutorial.md

 ----------------

-Newtypes let us reference a data type with a single constructor as a new distinct type, with no runtime overhead from boxing, unlike a algebraic datatype with single constructor.
+Newtypes let us reference a data type with a single constructor as a new distinct type, with no runtime overhead from boxing, unlike an algebraic datatype with single constructor.
 Newtype wrappers around strings and numeric types can often drastically reduce accidental errors.
 Using ``-XGeneralizedNewtypeDeriving`` we can recover the functionality of instances of the underlying type.